wealthkernel/api-documentation-guides/docs/direct-debits/How-To-Request-Payments.md

 |Cancelled|The payment was cancelled at the intention of the API user|

 ### Recurring Subscriptions
-A Subscription is effectively a rule to describe when to automatically create single payments.
-Once created these payments behave like any other single payment and can be retrieved through the <a href="/docs/api/docs/openapi/api.yaml/paths/~1direct-debits~1payments~1%7BpaymentId%7D/get">payments API</a>.
-After a Subscription has been created it will continue generating payments until <a href="/docs/api/docs/openapi/api.yaml/paths/~1direct-debits~1subscriptions~1%7BsubscriptionId%7D~1actions~1pause/post">paused</a> or <a href="/docs/api/docs/openapi/api.yaml/paths/~1direct-debits~1subscriptions~1%7BsubscriptionId%7D~1actions~1cancel/post">cancelled</a>.
+A Subscription is a schedule definition describing to generate payments.
+Once created these payments behave like any other single payment.
+As such you can manage it through the <a href="/docs/api/docs/openapi/api.yaml/paths/~1direct-debits~1payments~1%7BpaymentId%7D/get">payments APIs</a>.
+After a Subscription starts it will continue generating payments until <a href="/docs/api/docs/openapi/api.yaml/paths/~1direct-debits~1subscriptions~1%7BsubscriptionId%7D~1actions~1pause/post">paused</a> or <a href="/docs/api/docs/openapi/api.yaml/paths/~1direct-debits~1subscriptions~1%7BsubscriptionId%7D~1actions~1cancel/post">cancelled</a>.

 When <a href="/docs/api/docs/openapi/api.yaml/paths/~1direct-debits~1subscriptions/post">creating</a> a Subscription, you can specify an interval of `Weekly`, `Monthly` or `Yearly`.
 Some optional request properties are only valid for certain intervals.
-If none of these are provided then the first payment will be taken at the earliest available opportunity.
+If the request does not include any of these properties, the first payment will be taken at the earliest opportunity.

 |Interval|Description|
 |--------|-----------|